-rule known as the "Boston" mechanism.
+Since proposed by Abdulkadiroğlu and Tayfun Sönmez (2003), DA has emerged as one of the most prominent candidates for school admissions design.
+In 2003, New York City Department of Education adopted the DA.
+In 2005, the BPS also adopted DA in place of the existing priority rule known as the "Boston" mechanism.
 Beyond school choice, DA has a celebrated history, having been successfully applied to the matching of doctors to hospital for their internships and residencies (see Roth, 2008).
 The algorithm works as follows.
-Once students submit their ordinal rankings of schools and school priorities are determined, it iterates the following procedure in successive rounds: Each student applies to her most preferred school that has not rejected her yet; each school tentatively admits up to its capacity according to its priority order from new applicants and those it has kept from the previous round, rejecting (permanently) those not admitted.
+Once students submit their ordinal rankings of schools and school priorities are determined, it iterates the following procedure in successive rounds: Each student applies to her most preferred school that has not rejected her yet; each school tentatively admits up to its capacity according to its priority order from new applicants and those it has tentatively admitted in the previous round, rejecting those not admitted.
 The tentative assignment becomes final when no student is rejected.
+The Boston mechanism operates similarly, however, in contrast to DA, admissions at each round of the Boston mechanism are permanent.

-When school priorities are strict, the DA has several desirable properties.
-It ensures fairness by eliminating justified envy; that is, no student ever loses a seat at a desired school to somebody with a lower priority at that school (Gale and Shapley, 1962; Balinski and Sönmez, 1999; Abdulkadiroğlu and Sönmez, 2003).
+When school priorities are strict, DA has several desirable properties.
+It ensures fairness by eliminating justified envy; that is, no student ever loses a seat at a desired school to somebody with a lower priority at that school (Gale and Shapley, 1962; Michel Balinski and Sönmez, 1999; Abdulkadiroğlu and Sönmez, 2003).
 If schools' priorities are strict, then the assignment also Pareto dominates all other fair assignments (Gale and Shapley, 1962).
-Furthermore, DA is strategy-proof, meaning that the students have a dominant strategy of revealing their preference rankings of schools truthfully (Dubins and Freedman, 1981; Roth, 1982).
+Furthermore, DA is strategy-proof,